junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The electrical lock gives off a sizzling sound like the wires are quietly frying inside.
 The red light blinks a few times before it dies.
 The door makes a clicking sound, unlocking itself.

-Dean stares at the opening door with gaped mouth.
+Dean stares at the opening door with a gaping mouth.
 "That's freaking awesome," he whispers, watching Cas control his body to sneak inside.

 "Ghosts can affect electricity.
 That's the first lesson I learned when I became a ghost," Cas explains briefly, walking quickly through the dark corridor.

 "Yeah, I remember.
 A bit difficult to forget, in fact.
-With those light and my printer, woof."
+With those lights and my printer, woof."
 Dean chuckles at the memory.
 "And what's with the water tap?
 I mean, not just you, the horror movies do that too.
-I never know leaking pipes and running tabs can be so scary."
+I never knew leaking pipes and running tabs could be so scary."

-"I would guess that's unintentional side effect."
+"I would guess that's an unintentional side effect.
+I didn't actively try to sabotage anything."
 Cas pauses when he reaches a door with a sign saying "stairs".
 He glances at the metal handle gingerly.
 "I hate how many things nowadays are made of iron, even alloys hurt, though not as much."

 He reaches a hand carefully toward the handle.
 It's the right hand that was wounded by the window handle before, Dean realizes.
-Ghost must can still feel pain, he thinks.
+Ghost must still feel pain, he thinks.

 "Hey, what if you let me go briefly and I open that door?"
 He calls out to Cas.
 "You can come back to me once it's open.
 Would that work?"

 Cas's hand hovers a few inches from the handle.
 "We can try."

 The sensation feels funny when Cas leaves temporarily.
 It's like wearing a thick sweater with your eyes open and head and arms stuck in the middle.
 You can see the light from the opening above, but your body is trying to figure out how to stick the arms into the sleeves and poke the head out of the opening.
-One second you can't figure out where are the sleeves and where are the arms, the next, it's all sorted out by themselves, and the sweater fits just right.
+One second, you can't figure out where the sleeves are and where the arms are, the next, it's all sorted out by itself, and the sweater fits just right.

 Dean blinks as he surfaces.
 The sweater in this analogy is his own body, the sleeve his arms and legs.
+He wears his body like a layer of skin, and looks around.

 "Cas, you still there?" he whispers, trying to see in the dark corridor.

 A thin white mist surrounds him unstably, dispersing quickly, unable to answer.
-It looks like those ghostly mist is flowing toward the way they're coming from, too.
+It looks like the ghostly mist is flowing toward the way they're coming from, too.
 Cas is being dragged back to the apartment, Dean realizes.
 When he's not possessing Dean, he still can't be out of the apartment.

 Dean holds the door handle down quickly and steps into the stairwell.
 The metal in the handle is a chilly sensation, doing no harm to his very human body.